camunda/camunda-docs/docs/components/concepts/job-workers.md

 We expose several metrics which help check whether the feature is working.

-- `zeebe_broker_jobs_pushed_count_total`: Allows you to derive the rate at which a broker is pushing jobs out to all streams.
-This can help you figure out if the broker is the bottleneck when it comes to throughput.
 - `zeebe_gateway_job_stream_push_total`: Allows you to derive the rate at which a gateway is pushing jobs out to clients.
 If this is much less than the broker's pushed count, this could indicate an issue between the broker and the gateway: jobs are getting lost, the gateway is overloaded, etc.
 - `zeebe_gateway_job_stream_clients`: The number of open job stream client calls on the gateway.
 This can help you figure out if your workers are well load balanced across your gateways.
 - `zeebe_gateway_job_stream_streams`: The number of aggregated streams per gateway.
-- `zeebe_broker_open_job_stream_count`: The count of job streams registered on the broker.
-This should be the sum of all gateway aggregated streams.
 - `zeebe_gateway_job_stream_servers`: The amount of known brokers (or stream servers) per gateway.
 This should always be the number of brokers in your cluster.
 If this is less, this could indicate a clustering issue between your gateways and brokers (e.g. temporary network partition).
+- `zeebe_gateway_job_stream_push_fail_try_total`: The count of failed push attempts.
+This includes pushes which eventually succeeded (e.g. tried worker `A`, failed, rerouted to worker `B` which succeeded), and as such may be higher than the total number of pushes.
+This can be useful to narrow down on which gateways errors are coming from, or if a gateway has a higher number of faulty or blocked clients.
+- `zeebe_broker_jobs_pushed_count_total`: Allows you to derive the rate at which a broker is pushing jobs out to all streams.
+This can help you figure out if the broker is the bottleneck when it comes to throughput.
+- `zeebe_broker_open_job_stream_count`: The count of job streams registered on the broker.
+This should be the sum of all gateway aggregated streams.
+- `zeebe_broker_jobs_push_fail_try_count_total`: The count of failed job push attempts registered by a given broker.
+This includes pushes which eventually succeeded (e.g. tried all workers on gateway A, failed, then rerouted to gateway B where it succeeded), and as such may be higher than the total number of pushes.
+It's useful to detect if a specific gateway is producing errors which may otherwise be hidden by other gateways picking up the slack.
+- ``

 #### Actuator endpoint